-It is expected that the Class A Notes will be rated AAA (sf) by S&P and AAAsf by Fitch Ratings and that the Class B Notes will be unrated.
+It is expected that the Class A Notes will be rated AAA (sf) by S&P Global Ratings and AAAsf by Fitch Ratings and that the Class B Notes will be unrated.
 Ratings other than these have not been requested.
-There can be no assurance as to whether another rating agency will rate the Notes and if so, what ratings would be so assigned to the Notes.
 Any ratings so assigned could be lower than those indicated above.
-The rating of a Note may change over time for numerous reasons including, but not limited to, a change in the ratings criteria used by ratings agencies and a change in the product mix in the pool of Housing Loans (for example, differences in Rating Agency treatment of investor and owner occupied loans could lead to changes in ratings of Notes if the proportion of the loan types in the pool varies over time).
+The rating of a Note may change over time for numerous reasons including, but not limited to, a change in the ratings criteria used by ratings agencies, a change in the product mix in the pool of Housing Loans (for example, differences in Rating Agency treatment of investor and owner occupied loans could lead to changes in ratings of Notes if the proportion of the loan types in the pool varies over time) or a change in a rating of the Mortgage Insurer (or the Mortgage Insurer ceasing to have a rating).
 A revision, suspension, qualification or withdrawal of a rating of a Note may adversely affect the price of the Note.